TelegramUpdater/Nekhros/README.md

 # Nekhros
-Nekhros is a managment assistans bot!
+Nekhros is a managment assistans bot